SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/standard-app/certification/initial-watchcom-eval.md

 # About Watchcom initial security evaluation

-Our security policy requires that applications pass a security evaluation before being accepted into the software sphere of SuperOffice.
+SuperOffice's security policy requires that applications (and partners) pass a security evaluation before being accepted into the software sphere of SuperOffice.
 This security evaluation is performed by [Watchcom Security Group][1], a specialist on internet security.

 Watchcom works for SuperOffice AS to evaluate the security of your company as a **prerequisite to getting your standard application accepted**.

 The security evaluation is designed to make sure that you as a partner have given thought to the cybersecurity of your company and the information security of your application.

 > [!NOTE]
 > We are aware that some partners may already have done a security audit by another vendor.
-However, for our App Store, we require that your application goes through our particular audit because Watchcom knows SuperOffice and our environment.
+However, for the SuperOffice App Store, we require that your application goes through our particular audit because Watchcom knows SuperOffice and our environment.

 ## What exactly is this mandatory evaluation?